jpodivin/facesnap/README.md

 ## Installation

+### Prerequisites
+Facesnap listens to system messages using pydbus and PyGObject.
+Unfortunately, installing PyGObject takes a bit more than a rootless pip.
+Fortunately, the folks behind PyGObject have provided simple [instructions](https://pygobject.readthedocs.io/en/latest/getting_started.html) compatible with all major distros.

+### Installing facesnap
-In order to get install up and running as service for the root user you need to install the script itself and the unit file to register it with systemd.
+In order to get facesnap up and running as service for the root user you need to install the script itself and the unit file to register it with systemd.
 Either with sudo, which is easier, but not recommended on the security grounds.
+The upside of this approach, if you want to call it that way, is that pics will get stored in home of the `root`.

+And will thus remain only accesible to people with root access.

 ```
 sudo pip install .
 sudo ./installservice.sh
 ```

-Or as a normal user, which will require couple of tweeks to the `facesnap.service` file.
+Or you can install facesnap as a normal user, which will require couple of tweeks to the `facesnap.service` file.

 For one the `ExecStart` key must be set to place where you have installed the facesnap.py script.
 You should also add `User` and `Group` keys.